Semiconductor intellectual property core: Vendors

 IP core developers and licensors range in size from individuals to multi-billion-dollar corporations.
 Developers, as well as their chip-making customers, are located throughout the world.

-Silicon Intellectual Property (SIP, Silicon IP) is a business model for a semiconductor company where it licenses its technology to a customer as intellectual property.
+Silicon intellectual property (SIP, silicon IP) is a business model for a semiconductor company where it licenses its technology to a customer as intellectual property.
 A company with such a business model is a fabless semiconductor company, which doesn't provide physical chips to its customers but merely facilitates the customer's development of chips by offering certain functional blocks.
 Typically, the customers are semiconductor companies or module developers with in-house semiconductor development.
 A company wishing to fabricate a complex device may license in the rights to use another company's well-tested functional blocks such as a microprocessor, instead of developing their own design, which would require additional time and cost.

-The Silicon IP industry has had stable growth for many years.
-The most successful Silicon IP companies, often referred to as the Star IP, include ARM Holdings and Synopsys.
+The silicon IP industry has had stable growth for many years.
+The most successful silicon IP companies, often referred to as the star IP, include ARM Holdings and Synopsys.
 Gartner Group estimated the total value of sales related to silicon intellectual property at US $1.5 billion in 2005 with annual growth expected around 30%.

 IP hardening

-IP hardening is a process to re-use proven designs and generate fast time-to-market, low-risk-in-fabrication solutions to provide Intellectual property (IP) (or Silicon intellectual property) of design cores.
+IP hardening is a process to re-use proven designs and generate fast time-to-market, low-risk-in-fabrication solutions to provide intellectual property (IP) (or silicon intellectual property) of design cores.

 For example, a digital signal processor (DSP) is developed from soft cores of RTL format, and it can be targeted to various technologies or different foundries to yield different implementations.
 The process of IP hardening is from soft core to generate re-usable hard (hardware) cores.
 A main advantage of such hard IP is its predictable characteristics as the IP has been pre-implemented, while it offers flexibility of soft cores.
 It might come with a set of models for simulations for verification.

-The effort to harden soft IP requires employing the quality of the target technology, goals of design and the methodology.
-The hard IP has been proven in the target technology and application.
-E.g. the hard core in GDS II format is said to clean in DRC (Design rule checking), and LVS (see Layout Versus Schematic).
-I.e. that can pass all the rules required for manufacturing by the specific foundry.
+Hardening soft IP involves evaluating the quality of the target technology, the design goals, and the chosen methodology.
+Hard IP has already been verified for use in a specific technology and application.
+For example, a hard core in GDSII format is considered 'clean' if it passes DRC (Design rule checking) and LVS (Layout Versus Schematic).
+In other words, it meets all the manufacturing requirements set by the foundry.